 - " Inclusivity.
-The people of Ames are the City's greatest asset, and initiatives in this Plan intend to improve everyone's quality of life. - " Sustainability.
+The people of Ames are the city's greatest asset, and initiatives in this Plan intend to improve everyone's quality of life. - " Sustainability.
 Sustainability relates to environment, economy, and the City's ability to service current and emerging needs of people for decades to come.
-Sustainability is braided throughout the plan and notably prioritized within the environment chapter. - " Health.
-As the City improves, so should the physical well-being of the people who live in it.
-Policies for growth, transportation, recreation, are all relate to the overall well-being of its citizens. - " Choices.
+Sustainability is braided throughout the plan and notably prioritized within the Environment Element. - " Health.
+As the city improves, so should the physical well-being of the people who live in it.
+Policies for growth, transportation, and recreation, all relate to the overall well-being of its citizens. - " Choices.
 Choices relate to having options for housing, mobility, jobs, businesses, activities, and supporting a wide range of interests and opportunities in the community.